 The 2017 Global Learning Conference will be held in Chicago, Illinois, a global city of over 9 million people in the heart of the Midwestern United States.
 One of the largest transportation hubs in North America, Chicago is easily accessible via nonstop flights from across the U.S. and over 60 international cities.

 Chicago hosts more than 45 million tourists annually.
 The city is known for its scenic Lake Michigan shoreline, iconic skyscrapers, architectural landmarks, and world-class museums.
 Chicago is also a popular destination among foodies and features a diverse mix of culinary delights—from deep-dish pizza and Chicago-style hot dogs to high-end steakhouses and 26 Michelin-rated gourmet restaurants.

-The Global Learning Conference is being held at the Conference Chicago – University Center.
-Located in downtown’s South Loop neighborhood, Conference Chicago is steps away from Chicago’s magnificent lakefront with beautiful beaches, world-renowned Millennium and Grant Parks, marvelous museums, restaurants and retail shopping.
+The Global Learning Conference is being held at two venues, Venue SIX10 at the Spertus Institute (610 South Michigan Ave., Chicago, IL 60604) and Conference Chicago – University Center (525 South State St., Chicago, IL 60605).
+Located in downtown’s South Loop neighborhood, Venue SIX10 and Conference Chicago are steps away from Chicago’s magnificent lakefront with beautiful beaches, world-renowned Millennium and Grant Parks, marvelous museums, restaurants and retail shopping.

 While the Global Learning Conference is designed to address a wide range of issues in online international learning, many presentations will focus on one or more of the following themes:

 Registration for the conference has ended.
 Thank you to all our 270 attendees for making the conference an unforgettable event!

 Registration is non-refundable after July 31st but can be transferred.